What does HubSpot AI do? A complete guide for 2026

 Here’s what your sales team gets:

 For sales teams, this all translates to less time digging for information and more time focused on the leads that matter.
-It can bring a lot of clarity to your sales pipeline.
+It brings a lot of clarity to your sales pipeline.

 What does HubSpot AI do for customer service?